rigorojas/basic-chat/README.md

 # basic-chat

-This is just a basic implimentation of a chatroom built with node.js, express and socket.io.
+Basic implementation of a chatroom built with node.js, express and socket.io.